 “There is no document to prove” any wrongdoing, Menchel said during closing arguments.

-After the verdict, he told reporters that the case should never have been brought.
+After the verdict, Menchel told reporters: “This is a case that should never have been brought.

 That career came to an end when he was arrested in October 2013 after using his real name to check into a luxury hotel in Bologna, Italy and he was extradited to the United States.

-Menchel said that during the trial, witnesses against Weil had merely tried to save themselves by incriminating him.
+Menchel had said in court that such witnesses had merely tried to save themselves by incriminating his client.

-Above all, Menchel criticized Martin Liechti, the former head of UBS operations in America, whose detailed testimony formed the backbone of the case.
+Menchel had criticized Martin Liechti, the former head of UBS operations in America, whose detailed testimony formed the backbone of the case.